 Some traders prefer to trade these kinds of ranges towards the central pivot axis rather than at the extremes.
 In this way, they aim to trade out extremes of price on the assumption that it will revert to a mean (the central pivot axis).
 For more on this technique see this article on pivot trading.

 With this strategy, you use a smaller profit target and seek to capture the price movements as the price pushes towards the central axis of the range.

 As mentioned above once the price hits the range wall, the chance of breakout (or partial which hits a stop loss) is always there.
 Therefore, by trading at the edges of the range the trader is relying on the price turning successfully in their favor.
-By definition at a pivot point, the direction is ambiguous.
 By trading the central area, you can reduce the risks of turns at the edges of the range.

 Trading method for ranges

-In most situations, the price movements in a range cluster within the center band.
+In most situations, the price movements in a range deviate around a center line.
 Setting your entry and profit target away from the extremities improves the chance of reaching your profit target.
 It also increases the number of tradable opportunities that you will have.
 The downside though is that it will reduce your potential profits on each trade.

 The basic approach to trading a range is:

 - Wait for the price to reverse at the boundary or at about 2/3ds from the boundary of the wall.
 You will usually see consolidation around these levels before a reversal takes place.